 Skip to main content

-LightLoop supports seven distinct content types.
+LightLoop supports eleven distinct content types.
 Each behaves differently in terms of how it’s stored, how it gets to the Apple TV, and whether it needs an internet connection during playback.

 Quick reference